 and are responsible for getting initiatives up, running, and going across all islands we're active in.

 Kawika is the founder of Hawaiʻi Youth Climate Coalition.
 He is passionate about politics, community organizing, and photography.
 Outside of climate justice, his other organizing work focuses on racial justice and education.
 Follow his twitter @kawikakekoa.

 Computer Science.
 Tech Entrepreneurship.
 Venture Capital.
 Clean Energy.
 Sustainability.

 Tennis.
 Reading.
 Jogging.

 Dyson has been an avid water man for as long as he can remember, and loves going to the beach.
-A freshman at Kapiʻolani Community College, Dyson joined Hawaiʻi Youth Climate Coalition to inspire other people to protect what they love, whether it be the local shore breaks or the health of their family and friends.
+A new graduate from the University of Hawaiʻi at Mānoa, Dyson joined Hawaiʻi Youth Climate Coalition to inspire other people to protect what they love, whether it be the local shore breaks or the health of their family and friends.
 In his free time, Dyson enjoys playing tennis, snorkeling, and drinking boba.

 Kim is currently a student at Moanalua High School (c/o 2024).
 Her interests & passions revolve around computer science, physics, renewables & sustainability.
 She is looking forward to having more peers be involved in taking action towards climate justice.